 - Turn the engine OFF. - DO NOT smoke or allow open flame or sparks within 50 feet (15 meters) of the refueling area. - DO NOT refuel unattended, avoid contact and spilling. - DO NOT refuel indoors. - DO NOT use a plastic funnel. - DO NOT allow any spilled fuel to remain on your boats finish. - DO NOT allow a fuel system problem to go unchecked. - Always maintain contact with the fuel nozzle and the fuel tank to prevent electrostatic spark.

-The fuel tank is located beneath the aft seat and trunk area.
-To inspect the hose connections, raise the floor of the trunk.
+The fuel tank is located beneath the cockpit deck, in the center of the boat.
+To inspect the hose connections, raise the access panel.
 Your Correct Craft dealer should perform all fuel tank service.

 Battery Selector Switch